Lilmortal/eldo/README.md

 # Eldo (WIP)

+## NOTE THAT THIS PROJECT IS FOR ME TO EXPERIMENT LERNA AND YARN WORKSPACES, IT IS NOT INTENDED FOR PRODUCTION USES.

 ## What is this project about

 It is designed to be a simple 2 players game that is sort of like the Poker, but with the twist of math in it.
 The idea is each player